sf219/sfweb/_posts/2021-01-29-enf-basics.md

   </p>
   <br style="line-height:0px;" />
 <p>
-Then, comparing this frequency with a ground-truth (a reference signal you know in advance) would allow you to obtain, for example, the time of recording.
+Then, comparing this frequency with a ground-truth (a reference signal you know in advance) allows us to obtain, for example, the time of recording.
 Remember, the frequency is unique in time: it would only match with the correct segment.
 Have a look at this example.
 The red one comes from the Internet, the blue one from a video recorded on real-time:
   </p>
 <br />
    <table width="100%" height="100%" align="center" valign="center">